vahidhedayati/testingarrested/README.md

 ```html
 data-ng-controller="NumbersCtrl" data-ng-init="getAllNumbers()"
 ```
-so it calls numbersCtrl in the js folder and initialises getAllNumbers as the page loads up
+The page calls numbersCtrl in the js folder and initialises getAllNumbers as the page loads up

 ```
 errors.showErrors